OpenGeoHub/spatial-prediction-eml/docs/spatiotemporal-soc.md

 predictive mapping.
 The most interesting output maps are e.g. `sol_soc.tha_mangroves.typology_m_30m_s0..30cm_2020`, which are the most recent estimates of SOC stocks for mangrove map of interest.

-We can visualize predictions and lower and upper intervals, best by using the [Raster Time-series Manager plugin](https://raster-timeseries-manager.readthedocs.io/en/latest/content.html) in QGIS.
-Simply download the maps in the `./output/T162E_10S` and open and customize predictions in QGIS as shown below.
+We can visualize produced predictions best by using e.g. the [Raster Time-series Manager plugin](https://raster-timeseries-manager.readthedocs.io/en/latest/content.html) in QGIS.
+Simply download the maps from the `./output/T162E_10S` folder and open and customize predictions in QGIS as shown below.

 <div class="figure" style="text-align: center">
 <img src="./img/preview_soc_magroves_qgis.gif" alt="Visualization of SOC t/ha predictions in QGIS." width="100%" />